kysolvik/waterbodies-smp/waterbodies-smp/preprocessing/README.md

 After running annotation_prep and using LabelBox to manually label training examples, the scripts in this folder can be used to download the results and prepare the data for training.

+NOTE: Be sure to include your LabelBox API key in this directory in a plain txt file named "lb_api_key.txt"

 ### A. Download LabelBox Results (and Get the Matching Original Images)

 ```